Nels2/connectionsCurrent/README.md

 # What this script does (`beta.ps1`)
 To start, there is a power point(connectionsCurrent) that is basically just current events for the day.
 This is a little project that I started for my company because they wanted a powerpoint to run on a set of displays.
 They also wanted the power point to switch to current day once a new one has been made and stored in a specific network share.
-- First it compares hashes / date last touched of network share version(FakeNetworkShare) and local version.
+- First it compares hashes / date last touched of network share version(TestNetworkShare) and local version.
-- Next, if the files are different, it copies over the new `.pptx` file from (FakeNetworkShare)/(SharePoint Location) to local dir(LocalPresentation).
+- Next, if the files are different, it copies over the new `.pptx` file from (TestNetworkShare)/(SharePoint Location) to local dir(LocalPresentation).
 - Then displays said `.pptx` file from the local dir(LocalPresentation).
 - runs on a loop that just repeats above.
 # a little more information...